IBM/istio101/workshop/exercise-6/README.md

 In the modified rule, the routed traffic is split between two different subsets of the guestbook service.
 In this manner, traffic to the modernized version 2 of guestbook is controlled on a percentage basis to limit the impact of any unforeseen bugs.
 This rule can be modified over time until eventually all traffic is directed to the newer version of the service.

-You can see this in action by going to the ingress ip address (that you saved in exercise-5) in your browser.
+You can see this in action by going to the ingress ip address (that you saved in exercise 5) in your browser.
 Ensure that you are using a hard refresh (command + Shift + R on Mac or Ctrl + F5 on windows) to remove any browser caching.
 You should notice that the guestbook should swap between V1 or V2 at about the weight you specified.

+If you have a paid cluster, you can also access the guestbook app via the subdomain you saved in exercise 5.

 ### Implementing circuit breakers with destination rules
 Istio `DestinationRules` allow users to configure Envoy's implementation of [circuit breakers](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/circuit_breaking).
 Circuit breakers are critical for defining the behavior for service-to-service communication in the service mesh.
 In the event of a failure for a particular service, circuit breakers allow users to set global defaults for failure recovery on a per service and/or per service version basis.
 Users can apply a [traffic policy](https://istio.io/docs/reference/config/istio.networking.v1alpha3.html#TrafficPolicy) at the top level of the `DestinationRule` to create circuit breaker settings for an entire service, or it can be defined at the subset level to create settings for a particular version of a service.